Callisto Protocol Best Weapons & Upgrades [All 7]

 • High Capacity Magazine Upgrade Costs players 500 credits, and it will simply enhance the overall ammo capacity of the rifle.

-• Stability upgrade: With a whopping cost of 4500 credits, it will simply reduce the overall weapon recoil.
+• Stability upgrade: With a whopping cost of 4500 credits, it will reduce the overall weapon recoil.

 • TK63 Homing Rounds: With an overall cost of 4500 credits, it will add an alt-fire module to the weapon.